art-emini/DuckEngine/README.md

 10. `yarn run lint:fix` - Uses ESLint to fix all fixable issues found by ESLint.
 11. `yarn run tree` - Prints out all files and directories used in [readme](#file-structure).
 12. `yarn run serve` - Serves the docs on :8080.
+13. `yarn run checkout` - Runs the checkout shell script with bash.
+Run before thinking about publishing a release.

 ### Branches